Op-Ed: More Control, Less Rent

 Tenants deserve far more control of their housing.
-In the face of attacks on the Housing Stability and Tenant Protection Act, we demand not just the protection of rent stabilization.
+In the face of attacks on the Housing Stability and Tenant Protection Act, our demands go beyond the protection of rent stabilization.

 The Community Housing Improvement Program (CHIP) is an organization of 4,000 landlords who control more than 400,000 rent-stabilized units in New York City.
 Alongside other landlord lobbying groups, they are challenging New York’s rent-stabilization laws in federal court as unconstitutional government taking of private property.
 Rent-stabilization is the bare minimum tenant protection, and the rent is still too high.
 This is in part because these very same landlords have warehoused nearly 90,000 rent stabilized units to artificially inflate the rent on everything else they control.